 A visit to milwaukee means a step into the past and a look to the future.
 You can trace the city’s industrial history and cultural heritage in everything from architecture to beer to motorcycles.
-At the same time, it’s a bustling metropolis, with world-class art and innovative restaurants.
+At the same time, case it’s a bustling metropolis, with world-class art and innovative restaurants.

 As you explore the city, you soon discover that the modern and the historic overlap.
 Many of the city’s revered arts groups—the Milwaukee Symphony Orchestra, Milwaukee Ballet Company, Florentine Opera Company and First Stage Milwaukee—thrill audiences at the sleek Marcus Center for the Performing Arts, while the Pabst Theater, a city, state and national historic landmark built in 1895, welcomes today’s hottest bands and comedians.

 Sometimes what’s old becomes the cool new place to hang out.
 That’s the case with the Historic Third Ward, a neighborhood of historic warehouses that are now home to boutiques, galleries, restaurants and bars.
 You’ll also find the Milwaukee Public Market, a two-story indoor market brimming with wine, flowers, seafood, cheese, sausages, a coffee shop and a taco bar.

 A symbol of the city—its roaring Harley—is honored in the Harley-Davidson Museum.
 Opened in 2008, it celebrates more than a hundred years of the famed cycles and the free-spirited life on the road they represent.